voltangle/kumitateru/README.md

 "simple-barrel" = ["0.1.0", "simple-barrel-0.1.0.barrel"] # The second entry is a path to the barrel inside of dependencies folder.
 ```

-For now Kumitateru does not support external dependencies(or barrels, as Garmin calls them),
-but I will figure out later how to add them, specifically when i will learn the full structure
-of Connect IQ manifest and monkey.jungle.

 ## Using the build system
 Basic build command is `./kumitateru build`, which compiles the app in .iq format.
 To build
 for a specific device, run `./kumitateru build --target <device>`.
 To build for all devices